problemxsolutions/project_crime/README.md

 # project_crime
 Project focused on the workflow to analyze criminal activity data.

 This is a tri-lingual project, meaning I will be demonstrating and posting scripts for R, Julia and Python.
 In initial published posts have been written for R but as I translate and create the reciprocal scripts in Julia and Python, I will be posting those scripts to this repo and updating each of the published posts to reflect.
+Next to each section title, I will denote ` (R, Julia, Python, etc)` to indicate what is currently available.

 For the associated posts providing context and details for the scripts in this project, please refer to these: